MetPX/sarracenia/doc/Admin.rst

 - A user named Alice will have two exchanges:

-  - xs_Alice the exhange where Alice posts her files and log messages.(via many tools)
+  - xs_Alice the exhange where Alice posts her file notifications and report messages.(via many tools)
-  - xl_Alice the exchange where Alice reads her log messages from (via sr_report)
+  - xr_Alice the exchange where Alice reads her report messages from (via sr_report)

 - usually sr_sarra will read from xs_alice, retrieve the data corresponding to Alice´s *post* message, and make it available on the pump, by re-announcing it on the xpublic exchange.

 - sr_winnow may pull from xs_alice instead, but follows the same pattern as sr_sarra.

-- usually, sr_2xreport will read xs_alice and copy the log messages onto the private xreport exchange.
+- usually, sr_2xreport will read xs_alice and copy the report messages onto the private xreport exchange.

 - Admins can point sr_report at the xreport exchange to get system-wide monitoring.
-  Alice will not have permission to do that, she can only look at xl_Alice, which should have the log messages pertinent to her.
+  Alice will not have permission to do that, she can only look at xl_Alice, which should have the report messages pertinent to her.

 - sr_report2source looks at messages for the local Alice user in xreport, and sends them to xl_Alice.